Hello, friends! My name is Lanier Ivester, and I’m so glad you’re here!

 When I was eight years old I discovered an old typewriter in my parents’ storage house, which I hauled out and set up on my blue and white desk and promptly began work on the next Great American Novel.
 (Don’t look for it in the stores—it was replaced by a historical epic set in the colonial West Indies.
 And that one eventually gave way to the inevitable Gothic romance complete with indecipherable Scottish dialect…) I’ve literally been writing ever since, though I’ve upgraded to a laptop (and, no, I don’t type much better than I did when I was eight) and traded in (most of) my ‘high-faluting mumbo-jumbo’ for a rapturous chronicle of the Beauty and Truth and Goodness of the God of my life.

 I’m a recovering perfectionist, an erstwhile teacher of classical ballet and a devotee of Very Long Walks, especially with my Australian shepherd Bonnie Blue.
 A Southern girl, through and through, I nevertheless adore English literature, English tea, English soil.
-I collect memories and colloquialisms and old books and cats and things for my hair that don’t do what they say they will do.
+I collect memories and colloquialisms and old books and cats (real ones) and things for my hair that don’t do what they say they will do.
 My guilty pleasures are ghost stories and Quaker Instant grits, and vintage clothing is my vice–as is a tendency to worry first and ask questions later.
 I hand-bind books, and run an online bookstore, specializing in titles from a gentler era.

 Or scribbling madly, in pursuit of that perfect word.